Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 -

-- Position support boards on a slight angle and wide apart.
+- Position support boards on a slight angle and wide apart, close to your adjoining sidewalks or driveway.

 - Lay walkway boards on top, having them touch on the inner sides, and slightly spaced out on the outer sides to create a gentle curve.